-Restricted cash equivalents represent funds held by the University, a portion of SPIA, and by bond trustees for construction of on-campus housing, debt service, and maintenance of reserves required under the bond indentures.
+Restricted cash equivalents represent a portion of SPIA, and funds held by bond trustees for construction of on-campus housing, debt service, and maintenance of reserves required under the bond indentures.
 With the newly enacted liquidity requirements, SPIA established a minimum balance for each account.
 Each SPIA participant is required to give six months' notice for all withdrawals below the floor, which is calculated as sixty percent of the previous three months' average daily balance.